Hapur Junction railway station

 Hapur Junction railway station is the main railway station serving Hapur city in the Hapur district, Uttar Pradesh.
 Its code is HPU.
 The station consists of five platforms.
 Hapur is a major railway junction of northern India.
 Two lines – Delhi–Moradabad and Meerut–Bulandshahr–Khurja – pass through the city.

-Trains for New Delhi are available most of the time, thus making it easy for service people to travel.
+Trains for New Delhi are usually available, thus making it easy for service people to travel.
 Trains are available for cities such as Lucknow, Guwahati, Ahmedabad, Ludhiana, Amritsar, Jalandhar, Varanasi, Dehradun, Gorakhpur, Jammu, etc.

 Routes

 The following proposed NCR's Regional Orbital Rail Corridor (RORC) will pass through here: